LukeAFullard/script2stlite/example/Example_5_PixelHue/README.md

 2. Specify the number of dominant colors to extract.
 3. View the uploaded image alongside the generated color palette (with HEX codes).

-`script2stlite` packages the necessary dependencies (Streamlit, Pillow, scikit-learn, NumPy) to run them efficiently in the browser via Pyodide.
+`script2stlite` turns the streamlit app to an stlite app to allow the app to run in the browser via Pyodide.
 The source Python script for this application is [main.py](./main.py) (which uses [palette_extractor.py](./palette_extractor.py)).